Yusei Kikuchi gives Mariners a strong start, but he’s rewarded with no-decision in loss to A’s

 Kikuchi pitched with an atypical aggressiveness for him over those six scoreless innings and looked in total control, allowing two hits with a walk and nine strikeouts.
 Of his 89 pitches, 58 were strikes.
 But 20 of those strikes were swings and misses, which is a good number for any pitcher.

 “In Houston, I fell behind a lot and put myself in bad situations so this whole week I was working on being aggressive in the zone,” Kikuchi said through interpreter Kevin Ando.
-“Watching Taijuan (Walker) and Marco (Gonzales) got out there and pound the zone and be aggressive made me realize the importance.”
+“Watching Taijuan [Walker] and Marco [Gonzales] go out there and pound the zone and be aggressive made me realize the importance.”

 His reward for such an outing?
 A no decision and some towel waving and standing ovations from his fellow starting pitchers, who were seated by the home dugout, as a consolation.